GeyserMC/GeyserOptionalPack/developer_documentation.md

 }
 ```

 Unfortunately, the "USE_COLOR_MASK" and "MULTIPLICATIVE_TINT_COLOR" definitions rely on certain entity data being sent.
-Geyser does not send all of this data for every entity, as under vanilla conditions, it does not server a purpose.
+Geyser does not send all of this data for every entity, as under vanilla conditions, it does not serve any purpose.
 For more information, refer to [EntityData.java](https://github.com/CloudburstMC/Protocol/blob/develop/bedrock/bedrock-common/src/main/java/com/nukkitx/protocol/bedrock/data/entity/EntityData.java) in the [CloudburstMC/Protocol](https://github.com/CloudburstMC/Protocol) repository.
 The lack of this data likely results in a null value being interpreted by the material, leading to a rendering with entirely black pixels.
 Originally, custom materials were defined that removed the "USE_COLOR_MASK" and "MULTIPLICATIVE_TINT_COLOR" parameters.
 However, custom materials have been largely broken on Windows 10 devices by the introduction of Render Dragon, which seems to completely remove the ability to define or edit materials in a data-driven fashion.
 Therefore, Geyser was modified to send the entity component "COLOR_2".
 This allows for the use of the tropical fish material over Geyser.
 Due to Render Dragon, this pack will not be able to move ahead with features that require custom materials unless Render Dragon is changed to allow for modification of shaders and material assets.

 #### Render controller